kryptos5/stockpricescraper/README.md

 3. The page displays the portfolio in the form of a `table`.
 With `BeautifulSoup`, the information is extracted from the `td` tags.

 4. Now, what's left is to write the results to the Google Sheet.
-This is done through the `ezSheets` package.
+This is done through the `ezSheets` package (documented [here](https://pypi.org/project/EZSheets/)), an interface to the Google Sheets API that makes common spreadsheet tasks easy to perform.

-5. To enable the script to access the Google Sheet, follow the steps [here](https://developers.google.com/workspace/drive/api/quickstart/python) to enable the API and download the credentials to the root directory of this project as `credentials-sheets.json`.

-6.

 <figure>
   <img src="screenshots/googlesheet.png" alt="Example Outcome in Google Sheet">